Frankfurt Auschwitz trials: Documentation

 The trial comprised 183 days of hearings held from 1963 to 1965.
 The 430 hours of the testimony of 319 witnesses, including 181 survivors of the Auschwitz concentration camp and 80 members of the camp staff, the SS, and the police were recorded on 103 tapes, and 454 volumes of files that were stored at the Hessian State Archives in Wiesbaden.

-In 2017, the original magnetic tapes recording the main proceedings of the Frankfurt Auschwitz Trial, which focused the world's attention on the systemic industrialized mass-murder of the Holocaust, were submitted by Germany and included in UNESCO's Memory of the World Register.
+In 2017, the original magnetic tapes recording the main proceedings of the Frankfurt Auschwitz trial, which focused the world's attention on the systemic industrialized mass-murder of the Holocaust, were submitted by Germany and included by UNESCO in its Memory of the World International Register.

 Outcomes

 The trial attracted much publicity in Germany, but was considered by Bauer to be a failure.
 Bauer complained that the media treated the accused in such a manner as to imply that they were all freakish monsters, which allowed the German public to distance themselves from feeling any moral guilt about what had happened at Auschwitz, which was instead presented as the work of a few sick people who were not at all like normal Germans.
 Moreover, Bauer felt that because the law treated those who had followed orders when killing as accomplices to murder it implied that the policy of genocide and the Nazi rules for treating inmates at Auschwitz were in fact legitimate.